IwachanOrigin/usb_video_device_capture/readme.md

 ## How to use

-    1. Run the usbVideoDeviceCapture.exe
+    1. Run the usbVideoDeviceCapture.exe from console.
     2. Select the video capture device number.
     3. Select the audio capture device number.
     4. Select the audio output device number.
+    5. Select the color conversion mode number.
-    5. A window will appear and capture will begin.
+    6. A window will appear and capture will begin.

 ![how_to_use](https://github.com/IwachanOrigin/usb_video_device_capture/blob/1fa0ac7ecec934c6080774b6735a5660707b00aa/doc/images/how_to_use.png)